MilesJoseph/PUBG_Competition/ReadMe.md

 # Modeling

-  In this file I am performing SVM to meet assignment requirements but I am also performing a stacked model as well.
+  In this file I am performing SVM to meet assignment requirements.

+  I will come back to this file later to accomplish a better score as well.

+# Notes

+  You can fin further explanation of routes taken within the files themselves.